 There are only three ways to restore your gun rights in Arkansas after a felony conviction.
 Expunging your conviction under the First Offender Act, under the Arkansas Drug Court or Veterans Court, or a Pardon from the Governor.

-If you were convicted of a misdemeanor that took away your gun rights, like Domestic Battery, Domestic Assault, or if you were convicted of any crime that was changed from Domestic Battery or Domestic Assault, then you will need to get an Arkansas misdemeanor expungement.
+If you were convicted of a misdemeanor that took away your gun rights, like Domestic Battery, Domestic Assault, or if you were convicted of any crime that was changed from Domestic Battery or Domestic Assault, you will also have to get a pardon unless you want to be charged with a crime, test my theory that a misdemeanor expungement restores gun rights, and hope that the judges believe I’m right.
+Either way, you will want to get an Arkansas misdemeanor expungement as that will make your pardon application look better.
 If convicted of Domestic Battery, you have to wait five years to restore your rights.
 Everything else, you can apply for an expungement immediately after conviction.
-Don’t believe me?
-Well Here is the ATF’s official position on misdemeanor expungements.
+Here is the ATF’s official position on misdemeanor expungements.

 Until you get your gun rights back, you can buy this sweet Fort Smith themed airsoft gun based on Miss Laura’s (a frontier brothel that is still in operation as a museum) from www.UmarexUSA.com

 This particular blog post is not particularly informative, but if you click on the links above it should answer your questions more fully regarding the specifics of pardons and expungements.

 If you need help in Fort Smith, Van Buren, or Fayetteville, Arkansas in restoring your right to bear arms, give one of our attorneys a call or shoot us an email at (479) 782-1125 or email@ArkansasLawKing.com

 This is a complicated issue.
 This blog is not legal advice.
 We do not represent you.

 I’ve written blogs on the two most common statutes used to expunge misdemeanors and felonies in Arkansas and they are: